FLOSSBoxIN/FeedMe/README.md

 ## <a href="https://github.com/seazon/FeedMe/blob/master/privacy_and_security.md">Privacy and Security</a>

 ## Translation
-Now FeedMe uses OneSky to manager translation, if you like FeedMe and want to localized it, please visit <a href="https://oszvg1n.oneskyapp.com/collaboration/project/32907">oneskyapp</a> and join us.
-If language is not listed, please create new issue.
+FeedMe uses OneSky to manager translation, if you like FeedMe and want to localize it, please check https://github.com/seazon/FeedMe/issues/639.

 ## <a href="https://github.com/seazon/FeedMe/blob/master/doc/zh/README.md">中文</a>